Wednesday, 21 April 2010

 Shopping in Paris is the same as eating Peking duck in Beijing.
 Despite the high end brands, Paris is enriched with small boutiques, local urban brands and au courant concept stores.
 The first stop is the Marais district which is located in district 3 and 4.
 Here you will find all the small french boutiques located around Rue Charlot and Vielle Du Temple where you will not be disappointed with any of the stores, but like every girl, I have my top picks.
 Le Bouclard on 15 Rue Charlot is a small urban wear boutique where underground local urban brands in combination with Raf Simons are enhanced on the wooden hangers scattered around the shop.
 To top it off, you will also be pleasantly greeted by a personal shar pei as a doorman.
 On the same street at 68 Rue Charlot, prominent Parisian urban brand Surface To Air display there creative printed shirts along with sophisticated tailored coats and jeans.
 Their unique style and innovative approach to their collection is seen through both the aesthetics of the store and in their gorgeous garments.

-what everyone raves on about.
+After shopping in small boutiques it is now time to grasp and experience the essence of a high-end concept store, Colette, 213 Rue Saint-Honoré.
+At Colette, fashion mixes with music, food, books, magazines and art.
+With Colette being one the most famous concept stores in the world, when you walk through the doors you now know what everyone raves on about.
 With a minimalist shop design, the interior and collective items inside speak for itself.
 Limited edition music, garments, books you name it, designed and made especially for Colette gives that extra spark to this special store.
 Its mixture of high-end urban wear, BBC, Neighborhood and PAM and high-end fashion house brands such as Balenciaga and Lanvin contribute to the outstanding formation of this store, not to mention the gorgeous childrens corner located on the top floor.

 After the shopping expedition, a good way to relax without the shopping bags is by heading to the contemporary museum Palais de Tokyo, 13 Avenue du Président Wilson.
 Its 19th century architecture is seen from the outside, but don't let the old building deceive you.
 When entering the building, your eyes will instantly be attracted to the raw material used to create all the products and installations around the museum.
 With Paris enriched with famous museums and galleries, you will not be disappointed by any of the galleries or museums.